Degrees and Certifications:

 The class will be expected to take the test when it is assigned.
 Study guides usually go home two days in advance, that way your child will have enough time to study for the test.
 If your child is absent the day of the test they are still required to take the test.

 I want every child to feel safe and secure in the classroom.
 A stop light system is used.
 All children will start each morning on green light.
 Hopefully this is where everyone will stay.
 However, this may not always be the case.
 If a child is not following the expectations they will be given a warning and told how to correct their behavior.
-If asked again they will have to write their name on the board, if the behavior continues they will move their name to yellow light.
+If asked again the teacher will have to write their name on the board, if the behavior continues they will move their name to yellow light.
 If the behavior still continues, they will have to move their name to red light and a note will go home and a parent will have to sign and return the note.
 If the behavior improves they may be able to move their name back to green light.
 When a child’s name is on green at the end of the day a sticker will be placed on their behavior chart.
 When their behavior chart is filled they will be able to pick from the prize box.
 If the unacceptable behavior continues the child may lose certain privileges (such as lunch time activities, having a silent lunch with Mrs. Gagner, or a time out during recess).
 If the need arises, a parent teacher meeting will be arranged.

 - No talking when the teacher or someone else is talking.